Aayush1259/SmartExpenseTracker/README.md

 - **Interactive Analytics:**
   - Visualize expenses with bar charts and pie charts.
-  - Filter data by a user-defined "From" and "To" date range.
+  - Filter data using a user-defined "From" and "To" date range.
   - Choose between weekly, monthly, or yearly analysis.

 - **Forecasting & Budgeting:**